Robert Bockstael (actor): Career

-On stage, his noted roles have included productions of George F. Walker's plays Nothing Sacred, Zastrozzi, The Master of Discipline and Beautiful City.
+On stage, his noted roles have included productions of George F. Walker's plays Theatre of the Film Noir, Nothing Sacred, Zastrozzi, The Master of Discipline and Beautiful City.
 He has performed in theatres across Canada in his one-man show Getting to Room Temperature.
 He was co-artistic director of the New Theatre of Ottawa as well as associate artistic director of the Great Canadian Theatre Company in Ottawa.
 He has directed, produced and written for film and television and is a published author of short stories.
-His debut novel, Willow's Run, was published in April of 2022.
+His debut novel, Willow's Run, was published in April 2022.

 Personal life

-Originally from Winnipeg, Manitoba, he is the nephew of former federal Member of Parliament Robert Bockstael.
+Bockstael is married to Catherine.
+They have a son Henry, who is autistic.